openfaas/ofc-bootstrap/README.md

 ofc-bootstrap

+### What is this and who is it for?

-"one-click" CLI to install OpenFaaS Cloud on Kubernetes
+> "one-click" CLI to install OpenFaaS Cloud on Kubernetes

+You can use this tool to configure a Kubernetes cluster with OpenFaaS Cloud.
+You just need to complete all the pre-requisites and fill out your init.yaml file then run the tool.
+It automates several pages of manual steps into a few scripts and Golang templates.

+This tool is for anyone who has an intermediate to advanced knowledge of and experience with Kubernetes.

+## Roadmap

-## Goals for initial release
+### Goals for initial release

 * Install OpenFaaS and Install OpenFaaS Cloud with a single command
 * Mirror features and config of OpenFaaS Cloud Community Cluster